shailshouryya/yt-videos-list/python/README.md

   - `'brave'`
   - `'edge'` (Windows only!)
 - increase `scroll_pause_time` for laggy internet and decrease `scroll_pause_time` for fast internet
+</details>

 #### If you already scraped a channel and the channel uploaded a new video, simply rerun this program on that channel and this package updates your files to include the newer video(s)!
-</details>

-- **If you already scraped a channel and the channel uploaded a new video, simply rerun this program on that channel and this package updates your files to include the newer video(s)!**

 <details>
   <summary><b>Explicitly downloading all Selenium dependencies</b></summary>